Romeo + Juliet (soundtrack): Volume 2

 The soundtrack was later followed by a sequel, William Shakespeare's Romeo + Juliet: Music from the Motion Picture, Volume 2, which featured the film's orchestral score, dialog from the film, and songs not featured on the previous album.

-The score to Romeo + Juliet was composed by British music producer Nellee Hooper, Scottish composer Craig Armstrong, and English music composer and producer Marius de Vries.
+The score to Romeo + Juliet was composed by English music producer Nellee Hooper, Scottish composer Craig Armstrong, and English music composer and producer Marius de Vries.
 It was arranged, orchestrated, and conducted by Craig Armstrong using the London Session Orchestra and The Metro Voices.

 The score fuses bombastic choral sequences produced by The Metro Voices as well as flamboyant orchestral pieces by the London Session Orchestra.
 It also contains Hooper's favorite trip hop sequences, especially seen in the track "Introduction to Romeo".
 Some high-beat techno tunes were fused with the chorus and orchestra in the track "Escape from Mantua".

 Dialogue from the film was also inserted into several of the tracks.
 Justin Warfield of One Inch Punch as well the Butthole Surfers and Mundy also contribute vocals to the score.
 A cover of Prince's "When Doves Cry" by Quindon Tarver features on the album; it became a hit for him in Australia in 1997.

 Craig Armstrong's Film Works 1995–2005 solo disc work contained several of these tracks.
 The score won BAFTA Award for Best Film Music for best film score in 1997.
 Composer Nellee Hooper was also awarded BAFTA's Anthony Asquith Award for Music for his composition of the score in 1998.